HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/quick-start-guide.md

 Help is also available for the commands under the `dss` section.
 For example help on the get-bundle command can be seen by entering

 `hca dss get-bundle --help`

+Now let's try using the manifest file to download files.

+Print the help for how to download the manifest of files:

+`hca dss download_manifest --help'

+Now execute the command to begin the download of the files listed in the `export.tsv` file:

+`hca dss download_manifest --manifest export.tsv --replica aws`

+Note that the download could take a long time depending on the number and size of files included in the Manifest file.

 #### Finding Data
 You can easily list all bundles in the Data Store by using the following Elastic Search command: